Colleges in San Diego: Full List of Schools

 How many colleges are in San Diego?

-Is San Diego a good place to live and study?
+Is San Diego a college town?